 I don't run my site like a usual blog.
 I have a message.
 It is this: Justice, equality, and truth.
 If you want to skip this just scroll down to the info on the right side column.
 If you want to learn about the above mentioned - continue reading.

-I took my vehicle in for an oil change the other day.
+I took my vehicle in for an oil change.
+I was on the road at the time.
+It was in the Maritime region.
 I overheard an ex-cop running down the homeless to the business owner.
 He seemed to be enjoying the cowardly gossip.
 As he told about the latest accusations from the yuppies in some in some scenic location in town... he told his story with a gleam in his eye - the kind of gleam one has who is spreading gossip that will ruin a person's reputation in the community.

-"The smell of urine was puget - disgusting," he said.
+"The smell of urine was pungent - disgusting," he said.

 He told the businessman where they have moved from lately - They move regularly because of the continual 24/7 harassment.
 Harassed, annoyed, harried - by city workers, security, police - and the public, yuppies and others who spy on them constantly and don't give them any peace.